puniverse/capsule/README.md

 The `Library-Path-A` manifest attribute can list JARs or directories (relative to the capsule's root) that will be appended to the application's native library path.
 Similarly, `Library-Path-P`, can be used to prepend JARs or directories to the default native library path.

-### JVM Arguments, System Properties, Environment Variables and Java Agents
+### JVM Arguments, System Properties, Environment Variables and Agents

 The `JVM-Args` manifest attribute can contain a space-separated list of JVM argument that will be used to launch the application.
 Any JVM arguments supplied during the capsule's launch, will override those in the manifest.
 For example, if the `JVM-Args` attribute contains `-Xmx500m`, and the capsule is launched with `java -Xmx800m -jar app.jar`, then the application will be launched with the `-Xmx800m` JVM argument.